marine-predators-group/cams-nb/drafts/2019-02-22-Methylation-Analysis---O.lurida-Bismark-on-Mox.md

 categories:
   - Miscellaneous
 ---
-This is a quick and dirty (i.e. no adaptor/quality trimming) assessment of all of our _Ostrea lurida_ bisulfite sequencing efforts to date in order to get a rough idea of the methylation mapping.
+This is a quick and dirty (i.e. no adaptor/quality trimming) assessment of all of our _Ostrea lurida_ bisulfite sequencing efforts to date in order to get a rough idea of the methylation mapping, per [this GitHub issue](https://github.com/RobertsLab/resources/issues/589).
 Ran Bismark on Mox on a series of subset of the reads:

 - 100k
 - 500k